EddieHubCommunity/EventCalendar/README.md

 ## 💪 Thanks to the all Contributors

-Thanks a lot for spending your time helping EventCalender grow.
+Thanks a lot for spending your time helping EventCalendar grow.
 Thanks a lot!
 Keep rocking 🍻 [contributors](https://github.com/EddieHubCommunity/EventCalendar/graphs/contributors)